ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 )
 ```

-Here you configure the client connection to the Supabase project, which will be used for all interactions with the Supabase instance.
-You'll use this client to call the Edge Function.
+Here you configure the client connection to the Supabase project.
+The application uses this client to get the session token for the currently logged-in user, which is then passed to the Edge Function.

 Find your `src/main.jsx` file and replace its contents with the following: